 When considering impairment, Panels may properly take account of evidence such as the registrant's competence in relation to the subject matter of the allegation; the registrant's actions since the events giving rise to the allegations; or the absence of similar events.
-However, Panels should not normally rely on such evidence if it is disputed by the registrant and has not yet been the subject of a determination by a professional regulator or a court
+However, Panels should not normally rely on such evidence if it is part of another complaint or allegation disputed by the registrant and which has not yet been the subject of a determination determined by a the relevant regulatory body, tribunal or court and is disputed by the registrant.

-Character evidence of a more general nature which has no direct bearing on the findings to be made by the Panel, such as the registrant's standing in the community, should not be admitted at this point.
+Character Mitigating evidence of a more general nature such as expressions of regret or remorse are unlikely to be relevant to determining question of impairment which has no direct bearing on the findings to be made by the Panel, should not be admitted at this point.
 Expressions of regret or remorse will usually fall within the latter category.
 However, where there is evidence that, by reason of insight, that regret or remorse has been reflected in modifications to the registrant's practice, then it may be relevant to the question of impairment.